cheton/browserify-css/README.md

 #### `insertAt`

-By default, browserify-css transform appends <style> elements to the end of the <head> tag of the page.
+By default, browserify-css transform appends &lt;style&gt; elements to the end of the &lt;head&gt; tag of the page.
 This will cause CSS created by browserify-css transform to take priority over CSS already present in the document head.
 To insert style elements at the beginning of the head, set the insertAt parameter to 'top'.

 ### minify